funktionale-programmierung/bob2015/2021/en/cfp.md

 [`http://bobkonf.de/2021/registration.html`](http://bobkonf.de/2021/registration.html)

-The early-bird registration is €10 for a regular ticket, €5 for a student ticket.
+Registration is €30 for a regular ticket, €15 for a student ticket.
 (If you need financial aid, let us know.)
 We intend to make this the most diverse, colorful, fun BOB ever!

-NOTE: The early-bird rates expire on December 31, 2020!